WEC-Sim/WEC-Sim/docs/theory/theory.rst

 ..
 Note::
     The deep water condition is often used without proper validation of the wave environment which can have a significant effect on wave power.
-    WEC-Sim by default will calculate the wave power using the full expression, no simplifcation, unless the hydrodynamic data is imported with the assumption of infinite water depth.
+    WEC-Sim by default will calculate the wave power using the full expression, no simplification, unless the hydrodynamic data is imported with the assumption of infinite water depth.

 Irregular Waves